Weather’s Pervasive Impact on Aviation

 Economic Impact

-- Direct delay costs: Crew overtime, passenger rebooking, missed connections.
+- Direct delay costs: Crew overtime, passenger rebooking, missed connections, gate and ramp fees for extended ground time.

-- Lost revenue: Cancelled flights mean lost ticket sales.
+- Lost revenue: Cancelled flights mean empty seats that never generated a dollar.

 Climate Change Implications

-- Increased turbulence: Some research suggests clear air turbulence may increase with climate change.
+- More turbulence: Research suggests clear air turbulence may increase as the climate changes.
+That means more bumpy flights and more injuries.

-- Shifting jet streams: Changing wind patterns affect flight planning and fuel consumption.
+- Shifting jet streams: Changing wind patterns affect flight planning and fuel consumption on routes that have been stable for decades.

 Key Takeaways